LogicFan/3d-print-model/README.md

 # 3d-print-model

-a collection of 3d printing model made by myself under CC0 license.
+A collection of 3d printing model made by myself under CC0 license (exclude files in the `lib` folder, which may have their own license).